CS559/559Theme/readme.md

     - teasehtml
     - teaser (put a page summary in place)
     - url (makes a link to a URL with the URL as the text)
+    - content (inserts the content of another page)
+    - includemd (includes a markdown file - which is not a page)
+    - inline (includes another page in place - uses a special style template)
+    - snippet.md (include a markdown snippet from assets/snippets.md)
 - pagination of sections is improved
     - pagination controls has first/last
     - section pages can control paginate and top_pagination (this is per section)